tcc-npg/cs52/README.md

    mv env .env
    ```

-6. Start XAMPP and click the `Start` buttons of Apache and MySQL apps.
+6. Start XAMPP and click the `Start` buttons of Apache and MySQL services.
 Once successfully started, Click the `Admin`
    button of MySQL.
 This will open the browser and take you to `phpMyAdmin` page.

 7. Once the page is loaded, click the `New` button located at the left panel of the page.
 Input the database name and